 ‘Be aware of smaller publishers, should the bigger ones not see the glory of your ways.
 They may want and need you.
 Go with the one who loves you, not the one with the biggest gold buttons.
 Some writers self-publish successfully.
 Many don’t.
 Take advice.
 You will find a lot of good practical tips (and swear words) on www.terribleminds.com‘

-Sound advice can help you finish your novel but feedback from other writers who are at a similar stage of the process is even more valuable.
+Sound advice can help you finish your novel, but feedback from other writers is even more valuable.
 Find a writing group for mutual critique.